pivot-access-ltd/bma-offline-docs/src/how-to-do-a-fresh-install-of-maas-5128.md

 MAAS is relatively easy to install and configure.
 Let's give it a try.

 [note]
+**Important installation notes**

-When installing MAAS on Ubuntu, there can be conflicts between the existing NTP client, systemd-timesyncd, and the NTP client/server provided by MAAS, chrony.
+1. When installing MAAS on Ubuntu, there can be conflicts between the existing NTP client, systemd-timesyncd, and the NTP client/server provided by MAAS, chrony.
 This can lead to time synchronization issues, especially if MAAS is configured with different upstream NTP servers than the ones used by systemd-timesyncd.
 To avoid conflicts, users can manually disable and stop systemd-timesyncd using the following command:

 ```bash
 sudo systemctl disable --now systemd-timesyncd
 ```

+2. Support for PostgreSQL 12 has been deprecated in MAAS 3.3 will be discontinued in MAAS 3.5.
 [/note]

 [tabs]
 [tab version="v3.4 Snap"]
-[note]
-Support for PostgreSQL 12 will be discontinued in MAAS 3.5.
-[/note]

 To install MAAS 3.4 from a snap:

 1. Check the [MAAS installation requirements](/t/maas-installation-requirements/6233) to make sure that your hardware will support MAAS.